FACTBOX-Studies on fuel price reaction to lifting U.S. export ban

 if the ban were lifted, because the move would boost the price

-for domestic oil, according to the report by Stancil & Co. (here)
+for domestic oil, according to the report by Stancil & Co. ( bit.ly/1eu26TK

 The Obama administration has taken steps since late 2013 to